henrybear327/Competitive-programming/LeetCode/cpp/readme.md

 12. `int *a, *b;` for a and b both to be declared as pointer!
 13. When brute forcing, think if you can keep a memo of the search space (leetcode 139)
 14. Brute force: for every position... (leetcode 42)
+15. Clarify if `int` might be enough!
+If using long long, make sure that the conversion is done properly! (leetcode 50)

 # Compilation